vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 * Tomato soup: I added a small amount of this, less than last time but just enough to give that red tinge to the mix.
 This provided the substance/umami.

+## Sleep

+### Sleep on night of 2023-08-23

+I went to sleep on the night of 2023-08-23 at around 10:45 PM, about 3.5 hours after my cool liquid food meal.
+This contrasted with last time, when I went to sleep around 1:30 AM, and had *two* cool liquid food meals before going to sleep.

+The earlier sleep time and reduced food need might reflect my greater degree of relaxation and more continuous time at home.
+It might also be a result of a longer cool liquid food meal that too the place of two.

+I slept mostly on my left side with occasional sleeping on my back or in a hybrid position (back leaning left).
+My sleep position was fairly comfortable and I felt well-rested through the night.

+I started waking up a little after 7 AM and got out of bed at around 7:30 AM.
+My urine was a bit more colored than usual, which might reflect my unusual diet, medication, or a bit of swallowed blood.

 ## Physical environment and stimulation